 You’re in high school and thinking about your future—and college.
 Why wait?
 You can make Cabrillo College a part of your life while you’re still in high school...

-Concurrant Enrollment: You can take college classes while still in high school and get credit in both college and high school if your high school allows it.
+Concurrent Enrollment: You can take college classes while still in high school and get credit in both college and high school!
 This allows you to get a head start on your college education by taking math, English, arts, or other courses.
 Some may even fulfill your requirements for placement tests.
 Check with your high school counselor for details or visit our concurrent enrollment page.

 The Cabrillo Honors Transfer Program can enrich your educational experience and allow you to participate in outside research, attend thought-provoking seminars or delve deeply into literature.
 If you’re the kind of student who seeks challenges and pursues excellence, eager to learn things that go beyond the textbook, you will benefit from sharing your talents and interests with other highly motivated students.

 Join a Learning Community at Cabrillo and be a part of a fun, exciting, and supportive environment where students take a combination of linked classes that focus on a special theme.

 You have many options for what to study in college and how soon you can start.
 By following the links on this page, you can learn more about your options.
 Taking college courses while still in high school is great preparation—and a smart first step—in pursuing your education.